Climate

 The number for Southern California is an average.
 In some So Cal cities, such as logistics heavy Ontario CA, CO2 emissions reach as high as 622 ppm.

-In Brief: Key Climate Issues for Southern California
+Key Climate Issues for Southern California

 Conversations about climate change cannot just focus on what we perceive as hazards.
 But hazards will often guide our actions in ways that provide multiple benefits.